 - Identity Synchronization: The process of ensuring that multiple identity stores contain consistent data for a given digital ID.

-- Lightweight Directory Access Protocol (LDAP): Is an open standards-based protocol for managing and accessing a distributed directory service.
+- Lightweight Directory Access Protocol (LDAP): This is an open standards-based protocol for managing and accessing a distributed directory service.

 - Password Reset: In this context, it’s a feature of an ID management system that allows users to re-establish their own passwords, relieving the administrators of the job and cutting support calls.
 The reset application is often accessed by the user through a browser.
 The application asks for a secret word or a set of questions to verify the user’s identity.

-- Risk-Based Authentication (RBA): Risk-based authentication dynamically adjusts authentication requirements based on the user’s situation in the moment authentication is attempted.
+- Risk-Based Authentication (RBA): Risk-based Authentication dynamically adjusts authentication requirements based on the user’s situation at the moment Authentication is attempted.

 - Security Principal: A digital identity with one or more credentials that can be authenticated and authorized to interact with the network.

 - Single Sign-On (SSO): A type of access control for multiple related but separate systems.
-With a single username and password, a user can access a system or systems without using different credentials.
+With a single username and password, a user can access systems without using different credentials.

 - User Behavior Analytics (UBA): UBA technologies examine patterns of user behavior and automatically apply algorithms and analysis to detect important anomalies that may indicate potential security threats.
 UBA differs from other security technologies, which focus on tracking devices or security events.